The Trade Life Cycle Explained

 Once the trade has been confirmed by the brokers and as long as each party agrees with the details and conditions, the back office team gets to work, and the clearing house comes into play…

-Stage nine: clearing begins
+Stage eight: clearing begins

 The clearing house will make all of the necessary calculations for the buy side and the sell side of the trade in order to determine what’s needed from each of them and by when.
 It’s their job to make sure all of the obligations are fulfilled.
 They inform each party of what’s needed.